Mayurdpatil67/AWS-Practitioner/README.md

+# Supported

 # Notes

 ## Important
-- About : This course is provided by AWS officialy , on their own lms/portal ,not directly accesible to everyone , need to register through thier added organisations which you could find below at https://aws.amazon.com/training/restart/
+- About : This training is provided by AWS officialy , on their own lms/portal ,not directly accesible to everyone , need to register through thier added organisations which you could find below at https://aws.amazon.com/training/restart/

 ## Casual